Doping hearing to decide Russian skater’s Olympic fate

 Though Valieva is at the heart of the case, as a 15-year-old she has protections in the sports’ rule book — the World Anti-Doping Code.
 Under these guidelines she could ultimately receive just a simple reprimand.

-The focus will turn on her entourage, such as coaches and team doctors, who face a mandatory investigation as “athlete support personnel” when a minor is implicated in doping rules violations.
+When a minor is implicated in doping rules violations, the focus of the mandatory investigation turns to her entourage, such as coaches and team doctors.

+“Such cases are not helpful to the Games,” IOC spokesman Mark Adams said.
+“These cases need to be prosecuted properly, taken care of properly and due process needs to be gone through.
+Otherwise I think the confidence of people would be even less.
+So I think it’s very important for everybody concerned, not least the 15-year-old athlete that’s concerned, that we have due process, that it’s seen to be done properly, and that people can have confidence in the decisions that are taken.”

-Valieva looks likely to be disqualified from her Russian national title in December, but could still be cleared to compete in Beijing next week.
+Valieva will likely be disqualified from her Russian national title in December but could still be cleared to compete in Beijing next week.

+For the second straight day, Valieva worked out early at the main rink inside Capital Indoor Stadium as if nothing was amiss.
+She was flanked by Russian teammates Alexandra Trusova and world champion Anna Shcherbakova, both of whom are also coached by Eteri Tutberidze,

+During the 45-minute session, Valieva threw down four quad jumps, including one in a potentially high-scoring combination with a triple salchow.

 AP Sports Writer Dave Skretta in Beijing contributed to this report